 * U.S. jobs report disappoints, dollar weakens

-* Euro hit from German objections to ECB bond-buying
+* Euro hit from German objections to ECB bond-buying short-lived

-* German Constitutional Court also leaves door open to
+* German Constitutional Court also leaves door open to acceptance of program

-* Canadian jobs data better-than-expected, pushes loonie
+* Canadian jobs data better-than-expected, pushes loonie higher

 By Daniel Bases

 NEW YORK, Feb 7 (Reuters) - The dollar drifted lower after a weaker-than-expected U.S. jobs report on Friday that muddies the waters but is seen as unlikely to dissuade the Federal Reserve from diverting from its path of steadily removing monetary stimulus from the U.S. economy.

 U.S. nonfarm payrolls growth in January came in at a disappointing 113,000 against a consensus of 185,000, initially sending the greenback sharply lower.
 However, a bright spot in the report showed the proportion of working age Americans who have a job or are looking for one increased.

 After a knee-jerk sell-off of the dollar and an equally quick rebound, much of the greenback's strength was slowly bled away like a leaky balloon as the trading day wore on.